hiso-nz/nzhts/Integration Guides/README.md

 ## Prerequisites
 * Postman: Ensure you have Postman installed.

-* Client Credentials: You need to have your client_id and client_secret ready.
+* Client Credentials: You need to have your client_id, client_secret and access token URL ready.

 ## Step-by-Step Guide
 **1.**  Create a New Request